surfliner/surfliner-mirror/charts/starlight/README.md

 $ helm install --atomic --set starlight.sample_data=true my-release charts/starlight
 ```

-These commands deploys Starlight on the Kubernetes cluster in the default configuration with an admin account and a skeleton sample exhibit.
+These commands deploy Starlight on the Kubernetes cluster in the default configuration with an admin account and a skeleton sample exhibit.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`